-Deselect bones you dont need to rig on, such as captain falcons scarf bones (they start with SWG), or if you're rigging a character who doesnt need them, for example Rayman, deselect root bones for the bones you don't need to rig to and select bones inside of those if needed.
+Any bones that you do not need to rig onto, for example, Captain Falcon's scarf bones, deselect them.
+Or if you're rigging a character who doesn't need them, for example Rayman, deselect root bones for the bones you don't need to rig to and select bones inside of those if needed.
 E.X character has no left arm, you deselect RShoulderN, RArmN, and everything inside of that.
 Experiment to see what works for your model if you need to do so.

 Now you should see your chosen selected bones here, meaning you did it correctly.